 There are no known studies regarding the timing of COVID-19 vaccination in relation to therapy for blood cancer.
+The

-The Pfizer-BioNTech, Moderna and AstraZeneca/COVISHIELD vaccines are given as two injections with optimal protection assumed after the second dose for the general population.2-5 The efficacy and duration of immunity after one dose are continuously being evaluated and recommendations are evolving rapidly.
+COMIRNATY (Pfizer-BioNTech), SPIKEVAX (Moderna) and VAXZEVRIA (AstraZeneca) vaccines are given as two injections with optimal protection assumed after the second dose for the general population.2-5 Efficacy and duration of immunity are continuously being evaluated and recommendations are evolving rapidly.
 Therefore, patients should follow current BCCDC guidance for the recommended number of and interval between COVID-19 vaccine doses.

-In general, it is preferred that patients complete their two dose COVID-19 vaccination series ideally 14 days prior to starting immunosuppressive therapy.24
+In general, it is preferred that patients complete their COVID-19 vaccination series ideally 14 days prior to starting immunosuppressive therapy.31